dedomrak/CSV_to_Excell/README.md

 ```javascript
     make
 ```
-There are Makefile in the source folder.
+There is Makefile in the source folder.